TRUSTMINDproject/TRUSTMINDproject.github.io/content/authors/Meret Osler/_index.md

 ---
 # Display name
-title: Meret Osler
+title: Merete Osler

 # Full Name (for SEO)
-first_name: Meret
+first_name: Merete
 last_name: Osler

 # Is this the primary user of the site?